hossindev/TradeSystem/README.md

 ## Usage
 1. download the copy
 2. open it in studio
+3. press file and then on publish to roblox and then on publish and wait (this is necessary else datastore wont work)
-3. in the top right change `Test` to `Server and client`
+4. in the top right change `Test` to `Server and client`
-4. change the player size to 2, press the play button and wait
+5. change the player size to 2, press the play button and wait
-5. now you can get Items by pressing the `Get Item` button
+6. now you can get Items by pressing the `Get Item` button
-6. finally you can test the workflow
+7. finally you can test the workflow